Sample Puppy Contract

 Vaccinations & Worming: Puppy received DAPPv vaccination on 6/30/17, 7/23 and 8/8.
 Last wormed on 8/8/17.

-HEALTH GUARANTEE: The Breeder gives a limited 1 year guarantee for serious, health-threatening congenital defects and a limited 5 year guarantee for serious, health-threatening inherited defects.
+HEALTH GUARANTEE: The Breeder gives a limited guarantee to 1st birth date for serious, health-threatening congenital defects and a limited guarantee to the 5th birth date for serious, health-threatening inherited defects.
 In the rare instance that an inherited or congenital defect should occur, buyer must consult with Breeder and buyer’s vet must consult with Breeder’s vet for a remedy for Breeder’s warranty to stay in effect.
 Breeder will be responsible for paying up to half the cost of any medical remedy from a congenital defect (up to the age of 1) or a heritable defect (up to age 5), but only with Breeder’s vet’s concordance for the treatment.
 In no case will the Breeder be responsible for paying more than the purchase price of the puppy.
 If your dog should die of a heritable or congenital defect, a death certificate and pathology report need to be submitted to Breeder and Breeder’s vet.
 The Breeder is never responsible for shipping.

 Other illnesses can occur that are neither congenital nor inherited.
 Cancer is an example.
 Eating a toxic plant or licking antifreeze is an example.
 Diarrhea is an example.
 Eating dental floss or rubber bands.
 Dogs are living animals and, as such, can become ill through an incident or just randomly.
 Breeder is not responsible in any way, financially or otherwise, for “regular” illness, only congenital for up to 1 year and heritable for up to 5 years.